quananhle/Python/Software Engineering Practicing/Concepts/Binary/Binary Tree/README.md

 Or, you can think of the problem in this way:

-- for a node in a tree, if you know the answer of its children, can you calculate the answer of that node?
+- For a node in a tree, if you know the answer of its children, can you calculate the answer of that node?

 If the answer is yes, solving the problem recursively using a ```bottom up``` approach might be a good idea.